OptimalBits/navcodec/Readme.md

 	navcodec = require('navcodec');

-	navcodec.transcode('myinput.mov', 'myoutput.mp4', {
+	options = {
 		width:640,
 		height:480,
 		bit_rate_audio:128000,
 		bit_rate_video:500000
+	}

+	navcodec.transcode('myinput.mov', 'myoutput.mp4', options, function(progress){
+		console.log(progress);
 	});

-This will transcode myinput.mov into myoutput.mp4 according to the given parameters.
+This will transcode myinput.mov into myoutput.mp4 according to the given options.
+The callback will be called with a progress variable between 0 and 1.

 We will be adding more options soon, to allow more flexibility.

 Since the transcode uses mostly *libavcodec* optimized functions, the above example will run really fast.